 sudo systemctl start sshd

-Step 4: Using SSH to Connect to a Remote Server
+Using SSH to Connect to a Remote System

 ssh username@remote_server

-Replace “username” with your username and “remote_server” with the IP address or hostname of the remote server.
-You will be prompted to enter your password to authenticate.
+Replace username with your actual username and remote_server with the server’s IP address or hostname.
+Upon executing this command, you’ll be prompted to enter your password for authentication.

 ssh -i /path/to/private_key username@remote_server

-By default, SSH uses port 22 to connect to a remote server.
-If the remote server is listening on a different port, you can specify it using the “-p” option.
-For example:
+SSH defaults to port 22 for connections.
+However, if the remote server listens on a different port, specify it using the -p option:

 ssh -p 2222 username@remote_server

-SCP (Secure Copy) is a command-line tool that allows you to transfer files between systems using SSH securely.
-To transfer a file from your local system to a remote server, use the following command:
+SCP (Secure Copy Protocol) is a secure method for transferring files between systems via SSH.
+To copy a file from your local system to a remote server, use this command:

 scp /path/to/local/file username@remote_server:/path/to/remote/directory

-GSSAPI authentication can cause delays in SSH connection establishment.
-To disable it, add the following line to the SSH configuration file:
+Consider disabling GSSAPI authentication for enhanced performance, as it can slow down SSH connection times.
+To do this, add the following line to your /etc/ssh/sshd_config file:

 GSSAPIAuthentication no

-To adjust the SSH session timeouts, add the following lines to the SSH configuration file:
+To manage SSH session timeouts, add these lines to your SSH configuration file:

 ClientAliveInterval 300